ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \textbf{Humanoid (Mujoco):} We use the standard Humanoid-v3 environment in which the agent is a 3D human-like two-legged and two-armed robot.
-The goal is to train this humanoid to walk.
-This is the most complex Mujoco environment with a 17-dimensional action space and a 376-dimensional observation space.
-We have considered thigh, shin, and feet lengths of both legs as the design parameters.
-Hence a total of six design parameters are to be configured.
-The allowed range is 0.5 times the default to 1.5 times the default values for each of these lengths.
+We have considered thigh, shin, and feet length of both leg lengths as the design parameters that can vary between $0.5$ to $1.5$ times the default values.

-\textbf{MaxHumanoid (Mujoco):} This Mujoco environment is similar to the original Humanoid environment except that we allow for 16 configurable parameters.
-This presents an extremely high complex co-design problem where the agent has to choose length and thickness values for all 12 parts in the four limbs with a range similar to that of the original Humanoid environment (0.5-1.5 times the default values).
+\textbf{MaxHumanoid (Mujoco):} This environment is similar to the original Humanoid except that we allow for 16 configurable parameters.
+This presents a highly complex co-design problem where the agent has to choose length and thickness values for all 12 parts in the four limbs with a range similar to that of the original Humanoid environment (0.5 to 1.5 times the default values).

-In this work, we restrict the empirical analysis to continuous design space since it is a more complex problem to solve.
-Our method can also be used in a discrete search space if UPN is fed one-hot encoded parameters that are not completely distinct from each other, thus allowing some level of meaningful knowledge transfer between two parameter sets.